top of page

 Q: How would you describe your artistic process and style?

-I specialize in using soft pastels to create painterly pet portraits with luminous, life-like eyes that convey depth and character, and a three-dimensional fur effect.
-Pastel work is a deliberate process requiring base layers to build structure and ultimately the application of highlights for radiance.
-I use classical drawing techniques to portray light, form, and value as well as painting techniques such as brushwork and color mixing.
-On average it takes me 20-plus hours to complete a standard 8x10 portrait.
+I specialize in using soft pastels to create painterly pet portraits with luminous, life-like eyes that convey depth and character, a textured, three-dimensional fur effect, and color-saturated gradient backgrounds.
+I describe my pet portrait work as “stylized realism”.
+Pastels require a deliberate process of many layers: a base underpainting to establish structure and relationships, fur details to create depth and texture, and highlights for radiance.
+I use classical methods to portray light, form, and value as well as a variety of pastel painting techniques customized to best portray the unique qualities of each subject.
+On average it takes me 10 days to complete a standard 11x14 portrait.
 It is truly a labor of love and my passion!
-I enjoy straying from a strictly neutral color palette and choose instead to bring out and celebrate the array of colors revealed within the subject, often in the fur, by my careful study of the reference.
-I therefore describe my pet portrait work as “stylized realism”.
+I enjoy using highly pigmented color to selected areas adding vibrancy, visual interest,and a feeling of energy to my portraits.
+My goal is to convey not only the physical beauty of each animal but also the inner spirit and personality of each dear animal friend.
 Please take the time to look closely the examples I have provided in my commission gallery.
-My refined use of color makes for a visually interesting piece for your home– all while capturing the spirit of your beloved animal friend!
-While each piece is a unique work of art, you can expect your portrait to be consistent in style and quality as the examples I have provided.
+While I approach each piece as a distinctive work of art, you can expect your portrait to be consistent in style and quality as the examples I have provided.

 Q: What materials do you use?
 Will my portrait last a long time?